Yusuf-Suleiman/Saas-Churn-Analysis/README.md

 **Insight Explored:**
 - Churn by subscription type
-- churn by age group, device and region
+- churn by age group, gender, device and region
 - Revenue lost by subscription type

 **Folder:**